 Pay in lieu of notice is made to an employee where their employment is terminated without notice, instead of the employee working their notice period.

-The employment contract may allow for a PILON to be made, and in such circumstances the termination of employment will be immediate.
-Without a PILON term within the employment contract, any such payment in lieu of notice is likely to be considered a breach of contract and the employee would have a claim for damages.
+The employment contract may allow for a PILON to be made, and in these circumstances the termination of employment will be immediate.
+Without a PILON term in the employment contract, any such payment in lieu of notice is likely to be considered a breach of contract and the employee may be entitled to make a claim for damages.
+Any PILON payment will be subject to deductions for tax and national insurance.